-- Only use the magnet system as intended. - · Do not change the magnet system. - Do not exceed specified values for operating the magnet system. - Do not use inserts inside the RT bore not approved by Bruker Service.
+- Do not change the magnet system. - Do not exceed specified values for operating the magnet system. - Do not use inserts inside the RT bore not approved by Bruker Service.

 Damage claims from damages caused by other than the intended use of the magnet system are excluded and the customer is held liable.